YugankDh/Telegram_bot/README.md

 - `$quote` : Fetches a random quote for inspiration or fun.
 - `/chat <prompt>` : Talk to Google Gemini AI with any prompt and get a response.

+#Important

+remember to install the required modules by-
+`npm install` in the folder containing bot.js

 ## Test it on your own
 https://t.me/YugankBot_bot